 6) Guardians of the Galaxy – The riskiest film in the franchise is also the most irresistibly fun, and surprisingly, emotional.
 Introducing this audience to the most out-there concepts (Infinity stones!
 The Kree!
 Rocket Raccoon!) using basically unfamiliar characters (even to many superhero fans), through human connection and awesome 70’s pop hits . . .
 And they somehow pull it off . . .
 Great time at the movies . . .

-5) Avengers: Infinity War – They pulled off what was thought was impossible, assembling the largest group of actors/heroes and making it work.
-The MCU’s string of excellent, complicated villains continued with Thanos, a digital effect that was turned from a silly thumb meme into a three dimensional bad guy who made good on his threat.
+5) Avengers: Infinity War – They pulled off what was thought impossible, assembling the largest group of actors/heroes and making it work.
+The MCU’s recent string of excellent, complicated villains continued with Thanos, a digital effect that was turned from a silly thumb meme into a three dimensional bad guy who made good on his threat.
 At once crowd pleasing and crowd devastating, IW was able to give many characters compelling arcs by putting them into inspiring groups – an awe-inspiring feat even though it’s only half a narrative . . .